 - Cytosport has violated Michigan, Florida and California laws, as well as federal law, by labeling its products as “lean” because the products do not contain any less fat than similar items manufactured by other companies.

 On September 7, 2018, a California federal judge certified a nationwide class of consumers who have purchased Muscle Milk during the four years prior to the filing of the class-action suit.
 The judge also certified subclasses in California, Michigan, and Florida.
-Attorneys Jason Thompson and Lance Young of Sommers Schwartz’s Class Action Litigation Group have been certified as co-counsel for the plaintiffs in the action.
+Attorneys Jason Thompson of Sommers Schwartz’s Class Action Litigation Group have been certified as co-counsel for the plaintiffs in the action.

 Specifically, the judge approved the false advertising claims involving the protein content and “lean” attributes displayed on Muscle Milk product labels.